Lying still on my back,

 now I find myself sliding

-into the very reality I have been
+reality I have been

 trying